Teaching guidelines +/- 15 minutes

 Hij ... elke dag om 7 uur opstaan.

-(He must get up at 7 o'clock every day.)
+(He has to get up at 7 o'clock every day.)

 6.